ReeceGoding/Frustration-One-Year-With-R/README.md

 ## Outstanding Packages

-[I’ve already admitted a great deal of ignorance of this topic](ignorance), but there are some parts of R’s ecosystem that I’m happy to call outstanding.
+[I’ve already admitted a great deal of ignorance of this topic](#ignorance), but there are some parts of R’s ecosystem that I’m happy to call outstanding.
 The below are all things that I’m sure to miss in other languages.

--   `corrplot`: has less than ten functions, but it only needed one to blow my mind.
+-   `corrplot`: It has less than ten functions, but it only needed one to blow my mind.
 Once you’ve even as much as read [the introduction](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html), you will never try to read a correlation matrix again.
 -   `ggplot2`: I’m not experienced enough to know what faults it has, but it’s fun to use.
-That single fact makes it blow any other graphing software that I’ve used out the water: **It’s fun**.
+That single fact makes it blow any other graphing software that I’ve used out of the water: **It’s fun**.
 -   `magrittr`: It sold me on pipes.
 I’d say that any package that makes you consider changing your programming style is automatically outstanding.
 However, the real reason why I love it is because